Rob Havenstein: Professional career

-In the 2021 season, Havenstein appeared in and started 15 regular season games and all four of the Rams' postseason games.
-Havenstein won Super Bowl LVI when the Rams defeated the Cincinnati Bengals 23–20.
+In the 2021 season, Havenstein appeared in and started 15 regular season games and all four games of the Rams' postseason run.
+After downing the Arizona Cardinals in an NFC Wild Card Game, Los Angeles dethroned the defending world champion Tampa Buccaneers, then defeated the San Francisco 49ers in the NFC Championship Game to advance to Super Bowl LVI.
+Playing on their home field at SoFi Stadium, Havenstein and the Rams defeated the Cincinnati Bengals 23–20.

 On September 8, 2022, Havenstein signed a three-year, $34.5 million contract extension with $24.1 million guaranteed.
 In the 2022 season, Havenstein started in all 17 regular season games for the Rams.

 During the 2023 season, Havenstein was listed as inactive in Weeks 8, 9, and 15 and missed three starts.
 He started the other 14 games and the Rams' 24–23 Wild Card Round loss to the Detroit Lions.
+In the 2024 season, he appeared in 11 regular season games and two postseason games.

 Havenstein began the 2025 campaign as Los Angeles' primary right tackle, starting all seven of the games he appeared in.
-Despite playing 100% of the team's offensive snaps in Week 11 against the Seattle Seahawks, Havenstein was placed on injured reserve due to ankle and knee bursitis on November 19, 2025.
+Despite playing every offensive snap in Week 11 against the Seattle Seahawks, Havenstein was placed on injured reserve due to ankle and knee bursitis on November 19, 2025, and did not see any further action during the regular season or the playoffs.

+On February 10, 2026, Havenstein announced his retirement from professional football.
+Havenstein started in all 161 games (148 regular season, 13 postseason) that he played in, and he was the last Rams player to have played continuously from the team's time in St. Louis.